trademachines/trademachines-it-principles/README.md

 ## Architectural Principles

 ### AWS First

 ### Immutable Architecture
+To avoid snowflakes, do not change your services replace them entirely by a new version.
+Optimize for rebuilding not for repairing

 ### Decoupled Architecture
+If a service is not available, it's impact on other services should be minimum (use queue systems and async call)

 ### Avoid Complexity

 ### Monitor The Business

 ### Focus On Our Business

 ### Reactive Manifesto
 Developing systems according to Reactive Manifesto (http://www.reactivemanifesto.org/) allows us to create flexible, loosely-coupled and scalable applications.
 Reactive Programming combined with Reactive Systems Design is a main tools for dealing with technical problems on backend which occurs when data and load is constantly growing and high availability is required.